AndrewSivrit/digit_recognize/README.md

 # Neural network for recognize handwritten digits
-This is mine copy from [Link](https://digits-draw-recognize.herokuapp.com/)
+I am inspired by this project [Link](https://digits-draw-recognize.herokuapp.com/)

 To do list:
 -russian character recognize